cloudmesh-community/book/chapters/msg/graphql.md

 #### Using Authentication with Curl

 To use authentication with curl, you can pass the token to the command.
-For somplicity we created a TOKEN environment vaiable in with we stor the token so it is easier for us to refer to it in our examples.
+For simplicity we created a TOKEN environment variable in with we stor the token so it is easier for us to refer to it in our examples.